elizfurt/MLC_Machine/README.md

 # MLC_Machine
-Program uses MS-DOS and OCR to automate scanning and filing of Municipal Lien Certificates.
-Can be adapted for any type of document.
+Program uses MS-DOS to generate a daily list of received and outstanding Municipal Lien Certificates.
+Ideal for a real estate law firm but can be adapted for any type of document.

 ## Required File Organization/Structure
 <img width="415" alt="Screen Shot 2023-01-13 at 11 25 53 AM" src="https://user-images.githubusercontent.com/81473881/212370091-c8aa7a48-ae6c-4422-b81c-4e47f4e13808.png">